 Who can refer directly to St Marks:

-- Qualified counsellors/key workers employed in the Addiction Field and working within a South Island Community AOD service (CADS) or NGO service
+- Qualified counsellors/key workers employed in the Addiction Field and working within a South Island Community AOD service (CADS) or NGO addiction service funded by local DHB

 - Tāngata whai ora wishing to fund their own treatment privately (you will still need an assessment).